The entrance gate to Bukit Brown Cemetery, at Lorong Halwa

 Tan Kim Ching (陈金钟), born in 1829, was the eldest of 3 sons of Tan Tock Seng.
 Like his father, he was a successful businessman and philanthropist, and contributed greatly to the Chinese education in Singapore.
 He held numerous titles, including the consul for Japan, Thailand and Russia (all the accolades are listed on his tomb).
 He recommended Anna Leonowens to be a teacher for the immediate family of the King of Siam, and this story was made popular by films “The King and I” and “Anna and the King”.
 He died in 1892.

-His house, known as Siam House, was located at North Bridge Road.
+His house, known as Siam House, was located at Coleman Street.
 When Tao Nan School was set up by the Hokkien Huay Kuan, his grandson, Tan Boo Liat, allowed lessons to be conducted in the house until a proper campus was built at Armenian Street.

 Tan Boo Liat also built the Golden Bell Mansion and named it after him.
 Kim Cheng Street (formerly known as Kim Ching Street), a pedestrianized street next to Tiong Bahru Market, was named after him as well.
 There is also a Tan Kim Cheng Road near Farrer Road and the Botanic Gardens MRT Station.